ASSISTANT PROFESSOR ILYAS CHACHOUA Faculty Member |

 Research

-Human genome contains over 21000 genes that control all biological processes within the cells.
-The position of these genes inside the nucleus is not random; active genes tend to be located in the interior part of the nucleus (A compartment), and the repressed genes are predominantly associated with the nuclear periphery (B compartment).
-Gene expression is tightly regulated at transcriptional and post-transcriptional levels through different mechanisms.
+- Gene regulation by gene gating: Human genome contains over 21000 genes that control all biological processes within the cells.
+The positioning of these genes inside the nucleus is not random; active genes tend to be located in the interior part of the nucleus (A compartment), and the repressed genes are predominantly associated with the nuclear periphery (B compartment).
+Gene expression is tightly regulated at both transcriptional and post-transcriptional levels through different mechanisms.
+Our research aims to understand the interplay between three-dimensional chromatin organization and gene expression regulation by gene gating mechanism, whereby actively transcribed genes are tethered to the nuclear pore complex to facilitate the export of the newly synthetized mRNA to escape nuclear degradation, therefore gaining more stability, which results in increased expression levels despite having low transcription rate.
+We are particularly interested in the role of chromatin remodelers (CTCF and cohesin), nucleoporins, p53 and long non-coding RNAs in gene gating initiation and regulation in cancer cells.

 Key Publications